webhavr/cppNotes/Smart Pointers.md

         *   It is copyable if the object inside is copyable, while `std:unique_ptr` is non-copyable
         *   Doesn’t need a heap allocation, the object in the optional and the optional itself is all on the stack.
         *   `absl::optional` CANNOT be forward declared since have to include the type in the optional.
 A forward declaration isn’t enough since the optional needs to know the size of the object

+### `base::scoped_refPtr<Foo>`:

+*   Use carefully!
+Refcounting is hard!
+*   It’s an owning smart pointer, so owns a pointer to something allocated in the heap

+*   **Chrome’s equivalent of `std::shared_ptr`:**

+    *   Gives shared ownership of the underlying object, since it can be copied.
+    *   When all scoped_refptrs pointing to the same object are gone, that object gets destroyed

+*   **Differences with the `std::shared_ptr`:**

+    *   `scoped_refptr` requires the ref counting happens in the object, where in shared_ptr it happens outside the object.
+    * The ThreadSafe part of RefCountedThreadSafe is important because if there are `scoped_refptrs` to the same object on different threads, they could race and be wrong which can lead to a double free.
+With RefCountedThreadSafe, you get atomic refcounting, which makes it thread safe